jillesca/ncpeek/README.md

                         oper:interfaces/interface'
 ```

-For example:
+Here's an example of how to use `ncpeek` with a specific device setting and xml filter:

 ```bash
 python ncpeek/client.py --device-settings=devnet_xe_sandbox.json --xml-filter=Cisco-IOS-XE-memory-oper.xml
 ```

+Or with a specific device setting and xpath filter:

 ```bash
 python ncpeek/client.py --device-settings=devnet_xe_sandbox.json --xpath-filter=http://cisco.com/ns/yang/Cisco-IOS-XE-native:/native/hostname
 ```

-`ncpeek` will then print to stdout the data retrieve from the network device.
+`ncpeek` will print the data retrieved from the network device to stdout.

 ### API